Magic sink short-handed Wizards

 Nikola Vucevic had 29 points and nine rebounds, and the Orlando Magic routed the visiting Washington Wizards 123-89 on Wednesday night.
 Evan Fournier added 19 points on 7-of-10 shooting for Orlando, which has won four of five.
 D.J.
 Augustin added 18 points off the bench.
 Khem Birch had 11 points and nine rebounds.

-Reserves Troy Brown Jr. and Admiral Schofield led Washington with 18 points each and Brown added 11 rebounds.
+Reserves Troy Brown Jr. and Admiral Schofield led Washington with 18 points each and Brown added 11 rebounds and five assists.
 Anzejs Pasecniks added 16 for the Wizards, who came in having won two straight games over Denver and Boston.
 Washington starters combined for only 28 points on 12-of-33 shooting.
 Overall, the Wizards shot 42.9 percent -- including going 6 of 23 from 3-point range -- while the Magic managed 49.4 percent.

 The Wizards led 47-46 after Ish Smith hit a 3-pointer with 5:22 left in the first half.
 Fournier's 3-pointer then put the Magic up and started an extended run.
 Aaron Gordon's three-point play made it 61-50 and Vucevic's dunk with nine seconds left completed a 23-5 stretch that sent Orlando into halftime up 69-52.